 When your pH rises with menopause, you may notice vaginal symptoms like itchiness, dryness, and discomfort with sex.
 Other menopausal symptoms tend to dissipate over time, but vaginal dryness typically does not since the tissue has permanently changed.

 Fortunately, vaginal dryness does not have to mean your sex life is over.
-Membrasin® offers a non-GMO, soy-free, cruelty-free, gluten-free option that works with any diet.
+Membrasin® offers a non-GMO, soy-free, gluten-free option.
 Plus, the Intimate Moisture Cream contains lactate that helps maintain a normal pH balance.
-It’s also hormone-free, so it’s safe for those with cancer.
+The products are also hormone-free, so it’s safe for those with cancer.
 Try the Membrasin® 2-Step Starter Pack, and find out why women across the country are raving about Membrasin®.